azatsarynnyy/docs/ext.md

 ![Sample menu](images/menu.png "Sample menu")

-**Note**, you don't need to rebuild Che IDE with your plugin this way every time you want to check your changes.
-Most of the times you can use GWT Super DevMode which is the most productive way to develop your Che IDE plugin quickly.
+## Development and debugging
-> GWT Super DevMode allows you to quickly recompile your code and see the results in a browser.
+GWT Super DevMode allows you to quickly recompile your code and see the results in a browser.

 To load Che IDE in Super DevMode you need to launch GWT Code Server.
 > GWT Code Server runs the GWT compiler in draft mode, with most optimizations turned off.